 Selling products on your own eCommerce platform is important, but one of the next places you should consider is social media.
 According to Statista, the average daily social media usage of Internet users worldwide amounted to 144 minutes per day, up from 142 minutes in the previous year.
-Therefore, it would be such a waste for online businesses not selling on social media.
-These platforms are a great way to reach a vast number of potential buyers.
-In the article today, we will discuss the top social media platforms to sell online and help retailers to choose which ones are the best fits for them.
+Therefore, it would be a waste for online businesses not social media for selling.
+These platforms are a great way to reach many potential buyers.
+In the article today, we will discuss the top social media platforms to sell online and help retailers choose which ones are the best fit for them.

-Facebook is the biggest social media at the moment with more than 2 billion users monthly and up to 3 billion active users in total.
-Almost a third of the world’s population is using this platform every day.
+Facebook is the biggest social media at the moment with more than 2 billion monthly users and up to 3 billion active users.
+Almost a third of the world’s population uses this platform daily.
 Around 65 million businesses choose Facebook to set up their online presence and more than seven million advertisers actively promote their business on Facebook.
-Additionally, Facebook claims that more than 1.6 billion people on Facebook are connected to a small business globally, which makes it a pretty solid platform for selling on social media.
+Additionally, Facebook claims that more than 1.6 billion people on Facebook are connected to small businesses globally, which makes it a pretty solid platform for Social media for selling.

-Almost all content formats work great on Facebook (text, image, video, live video, and story) so it is fairly easy to get started.
+Almost all content formats work great on Facebook (text, image, video, live video, and story), so getting started is fairly easy.
 However, retailers should keep in mind that the Facebook algorithm prioritizes content that sparks conversations and meaningful interactions between people, especially from family and friends.
 Also, 94% of Facebook users access Facebook via the mobile app so it is highly recommended to optimize your content for mobile.

 When it comes to lead generation, Facebook’s paid ads excel.
-They make it incredibly easy to capture the names and email addresses of your target audience.
-Furthermore, when you get it right, you should enjoy a pretty good return on investment.
-In fact, some advertisers claim they have got their costs down to as low as $1 per lead!
+They make it incredibly easy to capture your target audience’s names and email addresses.
+Furthermore, when you get it right, you should enjoy a good investment return.
+In fact, some advertisers claim their costs are down to as low as $1 per lead!

 As a retailer, you should have an Instagram business profile where you are provided with rich analytics tools built-in to let you know if your business is thriving or not.
 Also, it has one of the highest audience engagement rates among other social media – 58 times higher than Facebook and a whopping 2000% on Twitter.

-Instagram is incredibly image and video-intensive when selling on social media.
+Instagram is incredibly image and video-intensive when Social media for selling.
 Therefore, if you can promote your products in an aesthetically pleasing way then most likely you will make a good impression on this platform.

-On Instagram, you can link paid ads directly with your product or landing page.
+You can link paid ads directly with your product or landing page on Instagram.
 This works wonderfully when driving traffic to your store and boosting sales on your site.
 Facebook and Instagram ads are similar in terms of costs.
 Generally, it costs around $5 for every one thousand impressions you receive.
 Despite the same price, Instagram is more favorable in regards to ads because their posts get more engagement than Facebook.

 Even though this is just a video-sharing platform, they have almost 2 billion monthly active users watching more than one billion hours of video every day.
-Hence, it is a great place for selling on social media as businesses can upload and market their products here.
-By posting authentic videos of customer testimonials know-hows, upcoming sales, and current offers, a large set of users can be directed to your store.
-With the development of smartphones’ cameras, it is cheap and simple to create your own videos for Youtube content.
+Hence, it is a great place for selling on social media, as businesses can upload and market their products here.
+By posting authentic videos of customer testimonials, know-how, upcoming sales, and current offers, a large set of users can be directed to your store.
+With the development of smartphone cameras, it is cheap and simple to create your own videos for YouTube content.